crazytruth/iniesta/docs/source/iniesta/type_event_polling.rst

 Also the events can be a list if you want to bind the same handler for multiple events.

-And to define a default handler, don't set a event.
+To define a default handler, don't set a event.
 The default handler is if Iniesta receives a message that doesn't have an attached handler, it falls back to the default handler.